spyysalo/bionlp_st_2011_supporting/README.md

 the [Genia Treebank][gtb] (GTB).
-The script also supports several flags such as `-ptb` that produces Penn Treebank (PTB) escapes which is necessary for the Berkley parser input. `-mccc` is also used for shortcomings in the McClosky model used, plase see the section on "McClosky Charniak-Johnson" for details.
+The script also supports several flags such as `-ptb` that produces Penn Treebank (PTB) escapes which is necessary for the Berkley parser input. `-mccc` is also used for shortcomings in the McClosky model used, please see the section on "McClosky Charniak-Johnson" for details.

 ### Enju Parser ###